-The code inspector will use a checklist of specific housing criteria when inspecting the residential rental property.
-That criteria is outlined in the City's regulations developed pursuant to section 17-81 of this article and is based on the requirements of the Anti-Blight & Property Maintenance Ordinance.
+The Housing Code Inspector will use a checklist of specific housing criteria when inspecting the residential rental property.
+The criteria are outlined in the City's regulations developed pursuant to Sec.
+17-81 of this article and is based on the requirements of the Anti-Blight & Property Maintenance Ordinance.
 The issuance or reinstatement of a residential rental property license shall constitute proof that the inspected property meets the minimum standards contained in that criteria.